KsZhizh/conflict/README.md

-# 3 iteams about me
+# 4 iteams about me

 I love Git
 I like Netology
 I have two cats
+I have a child